vortexsinclair/vortexsinclair/README.md

 ---

 ### 🌀 current status
-- asking chatgpt for answers what terminal says
+- asking chatgpt and claude for answers what terminal says
-- does discord servers for a group service which i own!
-- not available for hire (not as a dev, pls)
+- not available for hire

 ---